-On February 3, 2015, we entered into a Modification of Lease Agreement (the "Amendment") with Cadiz.
-The Amendment, among other things, increased by 200 acres the amount of property leased by our Company under the lease agreement dated July 1, 2013.
-In connection with the Amendment, we paid a total of \$1.2 million to acquire existing lemon trees and irrigation systems from Cadiz and a Cadiz tenant.
+On February 3, 2015, we amended our lease agreement with Cadiz.
+The amendment, among other things; increased by 200 acres the amount of property leased by us under the lease agreement dated July 1, 2013.
+In connection with the amendment, we paid a total of \$1.2 million to acquire existing lemon trees and irrigations systems from Cadiz and a Cadiz tenant.
 In February 2016, Cadiz assigned this lease to Fenner Valley Farms, LLC, a subsidiary of Water Asset Management, LLC ("WAM").
 An entity affiliated with WAM is the holder of 9,300 shares of our Series B-2 convertible preferred stock.

-We lease pollination equipment under a lease renewed through fiscal year 2022 with annual payments of \$0.3 million.
-We also lease machinery and equipment for our packing operations and other land for our agricultural operations under leases with annual lease commitments that are individually immaterial.
+We lease pollination equipment under a lease through 2022 with annual payments of \$0.3 million.
+We also lease machinery and equipment for our lemon packing operations and other land for our agricultural operations under leases with annual lease commitments that are individually immaterial.